daker/blog/_posts/2014-05-11-10-30-how-to-use-oxide-in-your-ubuntu-qml-application.md

 ### Message API

-Oxide does also provide a message API, in this example the script will send a message to Oxide on every request.
+Oxide does also provide a message API, in this example the script will send a message to Oxide and Oxide will reply back.

 ```js
 import com.canonical.Oxide 1.0